-Three separate studies focusing on coal, oil and natural gas have been designed to support the Expert Group on Clean Fossil Energy (EGCFE) in broadening its perspective since 2017.
-The APERC Coal Report 2018 was published and will be presented at EWG58 in Antofagasta in October 2019.
-The report reviewed supply, demand, trade, and price developments over the past 10 years and projected developments over the next 5 years.
-Setting the coal market in a global context, the report also highlights the coal situation in particular APEC economies.
+Since 2017 three separate studies focusing on coal, oil and natural gas have been designed to support the Expert Group on Clean Fossil Energy (EGCFE) in broadening its perspective.
+The reports review supply, demand, trade, and price developments over the past 10 years and projected developments over the next 5 years.

+The APERC Coal Report 2018 was presented at EWG58 in Antofagasta in October 2019.
+Setting the coal market in a global context, the report also highlights the coal situation in APEC economies.
+Research for the next editions of the coal, oil, and gas reports is underway.